She Stoops to Conquer: Act II

 Act II begins with Hardcastle trying to teach his servants how to behave in front of his guests.
 Soon after, Marlow and Hastings arrive at what they believe to be an inn.
 Hardcastle enters and tries to engage his guests in conversation, but the two young men ignore what he says, believing him to be a lowly innkeeper.
 Hardcastle is shocked by their rude, presumptuous treatment of him.

 Marlow insists on being shown his room, so Hardcastle accompanies him.
 When Hastings is left alone, Constance enters.
 Upon hearing that Hastings believes he is in an inn, she guesses it is a trick of Tony.
-Hastings says that they should keep Marlow’s mistake from him, because he will be embarrassed and leave immediately if he learns the truth.
-Hastings urges Constance to elope with him, but she is reluctant to lose her fortune: the jewels, which she will only inherit if she marries with her aunt’s permission.
+Hastings says that they should keep Marlow's mistake from him, because he will be embarrassed and leave immediately if he learns the truth.
+Hastings urges Constance to elope with him, but she is reluctant to lose her fortune: the jewels, which she will only inherit if she marries with her aunt's permission.
 She promises to run away with him once she has the jewels.

 Marlow returns, complaining that Hardcastle will not leave him alone.
 Hastings tells Marlow that by coincidence, Constance and her cousin Kate are both at this inn.
 Marlow freezes in anxiety.
-Kate enters and tries to engage Marlow in conversation, but once Hastings and Constance leave Kate and Marlow alone, Marlow is too nervous to complete his sentences or even look at Kate’s face.
+Kate enters and tries to engage Marlow in conversation, but once Hastings and Constance leave Kate and Marlow alone, Marlow is too nervous to complete his sentences or even look at Kate's face.
 He ends the conversation abruptly and rushes off.
-Before exiting the stage, Kate reflects to herself that if he weren’t so shy, she would be interested in him.
+Before exiting the stage, Kate reflects to herself that if he weren't so shy, she would be interested in him.

 Tony and Constance enter, followed by Hastings and Mrs. Hardcastle.
 Constance makes a show of flirting with Tony for Mrs. Hardcastle, while he tries to repel her advances.
-Hastings chats with Mrs. Hardcastle, points out Constance and Tony, saying that they are betrothed.
+Hastings chats with Mrs. Hardcastle and she points out Constance and Tony, saying that they are betrothed.
 Tony objects to this loudly.
 Hastings tells Mrs. Hardcastle that he will try to talk some sense into Tony, and Constance and Mrs. Hardcastle exit.
 Hastings reveals to Tony that he loves Constance and wants to elope with her.
 Tony is thrilled and promises to help the couple any way he can.